Apert syndrome (also known as type I acrocephalosyndactyly) is a syndrome that is predominantly characterised by skull and limb malformations.

 - tower shaped head and prominent forehead

 - mental retardation (IQ however can be normal)

-Named after Eugene Apert : French physician in 1906 although some reports say it was first described by Wheaton in 1894 2.
+It is named after Eugene Apert, French physician, in 1906 although some reports suggest it was first described by Wheaton in 1894 2.

 - 1. Robson CD, Mulliken JB, Robertson RL et-al. Prominent basal emissary foramina in syndromic craniosynostosis: correlation with phenotypic and molecular diagnoses.
 AJNR Am J Neuroradiol.
 2000;21 (9): 1707-17.
 AJNR Am J Neuroradiol (full text) - Pubmed citation